namespaceciel/ciellab/README.md

 struct ciel::is_trivially_relocatable<NotRelocatable> : std::false_type {};
 ```

+Sadly, we currently lack any methods to check if a type is trivially relocatable.

-When a type is trivially relocatable, we can use `memcpy` instead of move/copy constructing it at the new location and destructing it at the old location.
+Regarding expansions, when a type is trivially relocatable, we can use `memcpy` instead of move/copy constructing it at the new location and destructing it at the old location.
 This approach allows for a "destructible move," eliminating the need for constructions and destructions.

 #### 4. Provide `unchecked_emplace_back`, it serves as an `emplace_back` operation that does not check for available space, under the assumption that the container has sufficient capacity.
 It's crucial to call `reserve` in advance to allocate the necessary memory.